The benefits of moving more, more often

 Find out more about how being physically active can benefit your mental health and wellbeing.

 Making small changes to your daily life, from leaving the car at home for short journeys or getting off the bus a stop earlier, to climbing the stairs rather than taking the lift can all help to boost your mood.
 The evidence is clear, exercise reduces the likelihood of depression and also maintains mental health as we age.
-The 2017 British Active Students Survey also showed that students who were active had higher wellbeing, inclusion and perceptions of attainment and employability compared to inactive students.
+The British University & College Sport (BUCS) Active Students Survey 2019-20 also showed that active students had higher wellbeing, inclusion and perceptions of attainment and employability compared to inactive students.

 Ekkekakis, P., Hall, E.E., Van Landuyt, L.M. & Petruzzello, S. (2000).
 Walking in (affective) circles: Can short walks enhance affect?
 Journal of Behavioral Medicine, 23 (3), 245–275